-The questions asked for the additional 12-35 month old children are exactly the same as those for the sample child, if the sample child is under 7 years of age.
+The immunization questions asked for the additional 12-35 month old children are exactly the same as those for a sample child less than 7 years of age.

-For the nonsample child(ren) 0-4 years of age you will verify the child's sex, age and birth date if the respondent did not respond for the household composition questions.
-This will follow the same procedures as described in section 5.B.
-After this the instrument will determine their age in months.
-All nonsample children who are 12-35 months old become "additional sample children" and are included in the immunization section.
-As with the Sample Child, you will identify the respondent's relationship to this child.
+If the respondent is not the same person who completed the Household Composition section, you will identify the respondent's relationship to all "other" children in the family 0-4 years of age and will be asked to verify the child's gender, age and birth date.
+The instrument will determine their age in months.
+All "other" children who are 12-35 months old become "additional immunization children" and are included in the immunization section.